tizfa/sparkboost/README.md

 IMPORTANT NOTE: Every document in the test dataset will get a document ID corresponding at the original row index of the document in the dataset file.

+## Use case: RCV1v2
+We used MP-Boost to build a multilabel classifer to automatically classify textual documents in [RCV1v2](http://www.daviddlewis.com/resources/testcollections/rcv1/), a corpus of newswire stories made available by Reuters, Ltd. The dataset (rcv1v2 (topics; full sets)) is available also in libsvm format at page http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multilabel.html

+The main characteristics of rcv1v2 (topics; full sets) are:
+* number of classes: 101
+* number of documents: 23149 / 781265 (testing)
+* number of features: 47236

+We used the following files for this experimentation:
+* rcv1_topics_train.svm.bz2 for training (23149 documents)
+* rcv1_topics_test_0.svm.bz2 for testing (199328 documents)

+We built a MP-Boost classification model using 500 iterations and using a single multicore machine (AMD Fx-8350 8-cores).
+The training time to build a classification model for all 101 labels and by specifying a parallelismDegree of 8 has been of 1206 seconds.
+The classification time has been of 61 seconds to classify all 199328 documents.
+Here are the main results we have obtained in this specific configuration:
+Precision: 0.8331455753966425, Recall: 0.6987996337970667, F1:0.7600817829421506